Thanks for Stopping By ~ We're Glad You're Here!

 We Can Ship Stunning Devices to New Jersey

 Legal – 2017 New York Laws Ammended 2019

 PEN - Penal / Part 3 - SPECIFIC OFFENSES

 Article 265 - FIREARMS AND OTHER DANGEROUS WEAPONS

-SUMMARY: Possession of Stunning Devices Is Illegal in New York.
+SUMMARY: Possession of Stunning Devices Is Legal in New York.

-We Can Not Ship Stunning Devices to New York
+We Can Ship Stunning Devices to New York

 Illegal – 2017 Rhode Island General Laws